 18/Feb/2023 (माघ कृष्ण त्रयोदशी (शिवरात्री), २०७९)

+Idumban Karlai is one of the most unique and peculiar club that is loved by the Karlakattai community worldwide.
 Shaped like three pots stacked one over the other in increasing order of size, it also has a namesake primary sutru (rotations) in the ancient warrior art of Karlakattai.
 The statue of Idumban's nephew, named Ghatotkacha (Ghat translates to pot), outside Bali airport (Indonesia), sports a fancy Idumban club with three tiers of increasing size.
 Isn't it interesting how the information we think is esoteric is carried by cultures & traditions without a care of national boundaries and millenias of times.
 Idumban holds a reverential place in the Karlakattai practice and so does its eponymous club.

 Idumban's club is of the shape of three pots set one over the other, similar to how the Tamils set pots during Pongal.
 This symbolizes the fact that Idumban & Idumbi knew the past, the present and the future.